neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 This method exploits the fact that incremental datasets rotate very slowly and smoothly.
 It works by:

-- Detecting largest blob in the first frame
+- Calculate the mean image of the movie at 10 degree rotation intervals
-- Tracking its position across rotations
+- Find the center of the largest blob in each mean image (see {class}`derotation.analysis.blob_detection.BlobDetection`)
-- Fitting an ellipse to the trajectory
+- Fitting an ellipse to those centers (this would give you the center of the ellipse, but also the major and minor axes, and the angle of rotation; see the section on [out-of-plane rotations](#out-of-plane-rotations) for more details on how this information can be used)

 The center of the ellipse is assumed to match the true center of rotation.
 This method fails when the cell stops being visible in certain rotation angles.